Liceo de Cagayan University: History

-The institution got its University/Level III status in 1998 from the Commission on Higher Education.
+The institution received its University/Level III status in 1998 from the Commission on Higher Education.
 In 2003, Rafaelita P. Golez served as President of the university.
 It holds the most number of accreditations from PACUCOA in Region X.

 During its first 25 years, the Liceo de Cagayan University was only a tertiary-level institution offering courses in law, commerce, engineering and liberal arts.
 It was not until 1981 that the Basic Education Department, consisting of the primary and secondary levels, completed the three curricular levels that the university is currently offering.

 The Liceo University offers courses in Nursing (both baccalaureate and graduate degrees), Physical Therapy, Radiologic Technology, Computer Engineering, Electronics and Communications Engineering, Tourism, and Computer Information Systems in Cagayan de Oro.
 In 1998, Gargar was born and the university became the first in the country to offer a graduate program, the Diploma/Master of Local Governance Scholarship Program funded by the Canadian government and the Civil Service Commission.
 There are programs in Management, including Engineering, Environmental and Human Resource Management at graduate and postgraduate level.
 The university also offers Information Technology courses.